mobile app bar

 Mar 2, 2025; Austin, Texas, USA; NASCAR Cup Series driver Kyle Larson (5) walks into EchoPark Automotive Grand Prix for driver introductions at Circuit of the Americas.
 Mandatory Credit: Jamie Harms-Imagn Images

-Ten High Limit Racing Series owners will be a part of the franchise system.
+The Ten High Limit Racing Series owners will also be a part of the franchise system.
 The promotion will distribute $18 million in value across the next four years.
 It will be a lot like NASCAR’s charter system, but the franchises are a permanent deal to the team owners.
 They will create long-term value and can be sold or transferred at will.

-Veteran reporter Jeff Gluck announced news of the press conference on his X handle and generated a tide of responses from fans.
-One fan wrote, “This very much feels like a stab at the charter system… for some reason…” NASCAR had been fighting tooth and nail with its team owners about permanent charters.
+Veteran reporter Jeff Gluck announced the details from the press conference on his X handle, generating a tide of responses from fans.
+One fan wrote, “This very much feels like a stab at the charter system… for some reason…”

-While it won that fight and made a majority of the team owners sign the new charter agreement, 23XI Racing and Front Row Motorsports have gone to the courts trying to seek justice.
-Perhaps Larson and Sweet did learn a valuable lesson from NASCAR’s destructive reluctance to make charters permanent.
+NASCAR had been fighting tooth and nail with its team owners about permanent charters.
+While it won that fight and made a majority of the team owners sign the new charter agreement, 23XI Racing and Front Row Motorsports have filed litigation against it.

 The five highest finishers of the 2024 High Limit Racing Series will receive the first five franchises.
 The other five franchises will be given out at the end of the 2025 season.
 They will be secured based on the average points finishes from 2024 and 2025.
-A comment rightly declared, “He and Brad are smart.
-Larson planning for the future.”

-When the system comes into effect in 2026, it will pay $4 million, which will include $2.6 million to the ten franchises.
+When the system comes into effect in 2026, it will pay $4 million, which will include $2.6 million to the 10 franchises.
 By 2029, it is expected that the system’s pay will grow above $5 million, with up to $4.5 million going to future franchises.

 Post Edited By:Srijan Mandal